Four Big Pollution Diseases of Japan: Aftermath of Minamata disease

-In 1970, the Japanese Water Pollution Control Act, which states that all factories are required by law to regulate disposal of dangerous chemicals, was enacted.
+In 1970, the Japanese Water Pollution Control Act was enacted, which states that all factories are required by law to regulate disposal of dangerous chemicals.
 In 1977, the Japanese government took on the task of cleaning Minamata Bay by vacuuming out 1.5 million cubic metres of methylmercury-contaminated sludge from the bottom of the bay and using them to reclaim over 50 hectares of the bay along with non-contaminated soil on top.
-Then in 1997, after fourteen years and $359 million, the Governor of Kumamoto Prefecture deemed Minamata Bay safe.
+In 1997, after fourteen years and $359 million, the Governor of Kumamoto Prefecture deemed Minamata Bay safe.

 Niigata Minamata disease

 In 1965, a number of patients in Niigata Prefecture exhibited signs of Minamata disease.
 Niigata Minamata was caused by methylmercury poisoning in the Agano River basin.
 However, this second outbreak of Minamata disease was discovered early on.
 The degree of this outbreak was minimal compared to that of the first Minamata disease that took place in Kumamoto prefecture.
 Investigation of the cause of the disease was given to the Niigata University medical department.
 There were a number of factors that could be the cause of this outbreak.
 Along the Agano River basin there were several plants that used mercury in production, agricultural chemicals were widely used in the area, and the last possible cause of the outbreak was said to be the cause of an earthquake that took place a year before the disease was discovered in Niigata.